But it doesn't have to end here! Sign up for the 7-day coding interview crash course and you'll get a free Interview Cake problem every week.

 In Find a duplicate, Space Edition™, we were given an array of integers where:

 These properties mean the array must have at least 1 duplicate.
-Our challenge was to find a duplicate number, while optimizing for space.
+Our challenge was to find a duplicate number without modifying the input and optimizing for space.
 We used a divide and conquer approach, iteratively cutting the array in half to find a duplicate integer in time and space (sort of a modified binary search).

 But we can actually do better.
 We can find a duplicate integer in time while keeping our space cost at .